Christian24/open-wc/docs/component-guide/component-guide.md

 # Component guide
-This guide is meant to collect best practices for building custom elements.
+This guide is meant to collect practices for building reusable custom elements.

 ## Naming custom elements
 To define a custom element you need a tag name which identifies it to the browser.
 Custom element tag names need to contain a hyphen (`-`).
 You can use this to your advantage to identify elements that belong to your project.